Amber Enterprises India Limited (NSE:AMBER)

 • Q3 24/25

-Q3 FY25 saw revenue up 65% and operating EBITDA nearly double, driven by strong growth in Consumer Durables and Electronics.
-Guidance for Electronics was raised to 55%+ growth, while Railway is set to recover by H2 FY26.
-CapEx and JV initiatives support long-term expansion.
+Q3 FY25 saw 65% revenue growth and a sharp turnaround in profitability, led by strong performances in Consumer Durables and Electronics.
+Guidance for Electronics was raised to 55% growth, while Railway Subsystems is expected to recover margins by H2 FY26.
+Major CapEx and JV initiatives are underway to support future expansion.

 • Q2 24/25

-Q2 FY25 saw revenue surge 82% year-over-year to INR 1,685 crore, with strong growth in both consumer durables and electronics, and PAT turning positive.
-Strategic expansions and JVs are set to drive future growth, with guidance to outpace industry trends.
+Q2 FY25 saw revenue surge 82% year-over-year to INR 1,685 crore, with strong growth in consumer durables and electronics, and PAT turning positive.
+Strategic expansions and JVs are set to drive future growth, while guidance remains conservative but optimistic.

 • Q1 24/25